LECOM School of Pharmacy FAQ

 The LECOM School of Pharmacy offers both the Health Sciences Post-Baccalaureate program and the Pre-Pharm.
 D. Enrichment Program (PEP) to help strengthen your application.

 Introductory and Advanced Pharmacy Practice Experiences for the Accelerated pathway are available within a 250-mile radius of the Erie campus.
-Students have the opportunity to fulfill their experiential education requirements at major cities like Pittsburgh, Harrisburg, Buffalo, Cleveland, and Detroit, in addition to sites in other communities.
-Florida students have the opportunity to pursue their experiential rotations anywhere within the state of Florida.
-Distance Education students have the ability to complete their rotations wherever they reside.
+Students can fulfill their experiential education requirements at major cities like Pittsburgh, Harrisburg, Buffalo, Cleveland, and Detroit, as well as other locations across various communities.
+Florida-based students can complete their experiential rotations anywhere within the state of Florida.
+Additionally, Distance Education students have the flexibility to complete their rotations wherever they reside.

-Students in the Distance Education pathway complete a majority of the coursework virtually.
-They come to one of the campuses each summer for 1-3 weeks for orientation, laboratory sessions, professional development, group projects, discussions, and graduation activities.
-Students must be available at designated hours during the day to take exams and participate in live synchronous learning sessions with faculty and classmates.
-Lectures are delivered through narrated Power Points (Brainshark) and video conferencing may be used to record guest speakers and panel discussions.
-Testing software and the use of web cameras allow exams to be proctored live.
+Students in the Distance Education pathway complete a majority of their coursework virtually.
+Each summer, they attend one of the campuses for 1-3 weeks to participate in orientation, laboratory sessions, professional development, group projects, discussions, and graduation activities.
+Students must be available during designated hours to take exams and engage in live, synchronous learning sessions with faculty and peers.
+Lectures are delivered through narrated Power Points, and video conferencing may be used to record guest speakers and panel discussions.
+Exams are proctored live using testing software and web cameras.

-LECOM School of Pharmacy will be holding Open Houses for prospective students interested in viewing our campuses occurring in the months of June and November.
-Visit our Open House page for more information.
-If you would like to schedule an individual tour, you may also contact our Erie and Distance Education admissions office at pharmacy@lecom.edu or our Florida admissions office at pharmacyfla@lecom.edu to set up a time to visit our campus.
+LECOM School of Pharmacy will be holding Open Houses for prospective students in June and November, offering the opportunity to tour the campuses.
+For more details, please visit our Open House page.
+If you would prefer to schedule an individual tour, you can also contact our Erie and Distance Education admissions office at pharmacy@lecom.edu or our Florida admissions office at pharmacyfla@lecom.edu to arrange a convenient time to visit.

-When the student’s application is processed, LECOM automatically sends an e-mail assigning a username and password to the applicant allowing access to portal.lecom.edu .
-This is a secure site available only to LECOM students, faculty and staff.
-After the admissions office processes the file, the applicant receives an e-mail informing them that their application has been processed and they can visit the portal to view their missing requirements.
-The portal also allows the applicant to keep checking on their application status throughout the process.
+Once a student’s application is processed, LECOM automatically sends an e-mail with a username and password, granting access to the LECOM Application Portal This secure site is exclusively available to LECOM students, faculty and staff.
+After the admissions office processes the application, the applicant will receive an e-mail them that their application has been processed and they can visit the portal to view any missing requirements.
+The portal also provides applicants with the ability to monitor their application status throughout the process.

 The LECOM School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE).
 If you have additional questions, please visit their website at www.acpe-accredit.org/